-Exams are multiple choice in format.
-Each mid-term exam, in total, will be scheduled for 1.5 hours, consist of 60, and are closed book examinations.
-The final exam will be scheduled for 2.0 hours, consist of 80 questions, and is a closed book examination.
+Exams are mixed in format.
+Each exam will be scheduled for 2 hours and are closed book examinations.
 Dictionaries are NOT allowed into the examinations.

 Electronic devices of any kind (including pagers, cell phones, smart watches and calculators) are NOT permitted at exams.